tomaxsas/allo_boss2_oled/README.md

-# BOSS2 oled and IR control
+# BOSS2 OLED and IR control

 Took original Python 2 code.
 Rewrote most of it.
 IR is now controlled by kernel and accessed from python via evdev package.